overviewer/Minecraft-Overviewer/docs/building.rst

 You will need the following packages (at least):

-* python-imaging or python-pillow
+* python3-imaging or python3-pillow
-* python-imaging-dev or python-pillow-dev
+* python3-imaging-dev or python3-pillow-dev
-* python-dev
+* python3-dev
-* python-numpy
+* python3-numpy

 Then to build::

-    python2 setup.py build
+    python3 setup.py build

 At this point, you can run ``./overviewer.py`` from the current directory, so to run it you'll have to be in this directory and run ``./overviewer.py`` or provide the the full path to ``overviewer.py``.
 Another option would be to add this directory to your ``$PATH``.
-Note that there is a ``python2 setup.py install`` step that you can run which will install things into ``/usr/local/bin``, but this is strongly not recommended as it might conflict with other installs of Overviewer.
+Note that there is a ``python3 setup.py install`` step that you can run which will install things into ``/usr/local/bin``, but this is strongly not recommended as it might conflict with other installs of Overviewer.

 macOS
 -----